zanaca/koajs-static-folder/README.md

 Middleware for KoaJS to serve a folder as static files.
 Other implementations require every file to be appointed individually (as far as I know).
 The software initializes at the startup of your application, so changes made in the underlying folders require a restart of your app.

+## Options

+ - `maxage` Browser cache max-age in milliseconds. defaults to 0
+ - `hidden` Allow transfer of hidden files. defaults to false
+ - `gzip` Try to serve the gzipped version of a file automatically when `gzip` is supported by a client and if the requested file with `.gz` extension exists. defaults to true.
+ - `format` If not `false` (defaults to `true`), format the path to serve static file servers and not require a trailing slash for directories, so that you can do both `/directory` and `/directory/`

 ## Example
 ```js
 var serve = require('koa-static-folder'),